mercadopago/devsite-docs/guides/shopify/how-tos-banner.en.md

 ------------
 ----[mlm]----

-# How to promote "Compra ahora, paga después" in your store
+# How to promote "Meses sin Tarjeta" in your store

 ------------
 ----[mla]----